top of page

 Conclusion

 Shopping can be a great way to relieve stress and feel better.
-If it’s causing you problems with your finances or relationships, however, it might be time to talk to someone about it.
+However, if it’s causing you problems with your finances or relationships, it might be time to talk to someone about it.
 A psychologist can help you find ways of managing your shopping that don’t cause harm in other areas of your life.

 Find a Psychologist